Guiding your baby with your facial expressions and words.

 Today Cameron sees the corner of the bright red tablecloth hanging off the dining room table.
 He can’t see what’s on top of the table, but he really wants to grab the tablecloth and pull on it.
 He doesn’t know that the table is set for dinner – and that he might hurt himself if he pulls off the tablecloth.

 Across the room, Cameron’s mom sees him near the table.
 She looks at him with dear and surprise on her face.
 As Cameron reaches up for the tablecloth, he looks at his mother.
 The look on her face tells Cameron everything he needs to know – danger!
 He stops reaching for the tablecloth and moves away from the table.

 The power of expression.

 Cameron saw his mom’s worried face and knew he should not pull the tablecloth.
 Cameron, like other babies around 12 months old, can read the emotions he sees on people’s faces.
-He knows what certain facial expressions and tones of voice mean – like “don’t do that” or “it’s okay to play with that.”
-By 12 months, babies look at faces of their parents and caregivers to make sense of new situations.
-For example, your child might look at you and wait to see a smile and a nod before touching a bug or even a strange new toy.
+He knows what certain facial expressions and tones of voice mean – like “Don’t do that” or “It’s okay to play with that.”
+By 12 months, babies look at the faces of their parents and caregivers to make sense of new situations.
+For example, your child might look at you and wait for a smile and a nod before touching a bug or even a strange new toy.

 It’s written on your face.

-Your 1-year-old is watching your face and learning from you all the time.
-As your baby’s first and most important teacher, you help her learn by the way you react.
-When she looks to you for guidance, your expression tells her what is okay and what is not okay.
+Your one-year-old is watching your face and learning from you all the time.
+As your baby’s first and most important teacher, you help her learn by how you react.
+When she looks to you for guidance, your expression tells her what is and is not okay.
 Your expression can warn her of danger and may stop her from doing something harmful.
 Your looks can also tell your child how you feel.
-For instance, if you smile and nod when you’re introducing a new person or even a new pet, she will know that you feel safe and she will probably feel a little more comfortable.
+For instance, if you smile and nod when you’re introducing a new person or even a new pet, she will know that you feel safe, and she will probably feel a little more comfortable.